hurik/wordpress-media-consumption-log/readme.txt

 = Complete =
 Here you can set a serial as complete.
 Complete serials will not show up in Quick post and also will be separated on the status page.

+= Forgotten =
+Shows serials which haven't got a new post in the last 91 days (The number of days can be changed in the settings).

 = Unit =
 Here you can set units for serial which will be used in the statistics.